dungeontiger/xplor2/README.md

 # xplor2
-Second attempt at the X-Plore game system
+Second attempt at the X-Plore game system.
+Text based adventure game supporting community authoring from the start.